 Supplementary Figure 2.
-Phylogenetic ancestor state reconstruction of rhamnolipids production (A) and swarming phenotypes (B).
+Phylogenetic ancestor state reconstruction of rhamnolipid production (A) and swarming phenotypes (B).
 For both (A) and (B), pie charts at the ancestor nodes of branches represent relative likelihood proportion of each possible phenotypic state.
 We rooted the tree with PA7, a P. aeruginosa isolate that is often used as an outlier to root phylogenetic trees.